NeoMutt 2025-12-11-769-g906513

 char * mutt_extract_message_id (const char *s, size_t *len)

-Find a message-id.
+Find a Message-ID.

 int mutt_check_encoding (const char *c)